Srinivasa314/calcite/docs/part3.md

-Before reading this knowledge of async rust functions is needed Async functions in javascript can either give a response or be rejected for some reason.
-So async functions exported to deno must return a result
+Before reading this knowledge of async rust functions is needed.
+Async functions in javascript can either give a response or be rejected for some reason.
+So async functions exported to deno must return a `Result<T,E>`.
 Let us create an async function sleep
 ```rust
 #[calcite::deno_op]